Q&A with Jess Blewitt: The skier who found success in mountain biking

 You're riding with the GT Factory Racing squad, how did you land the contract?

 In 2021, I joined the YD Racing Team.
-This is a parent-organised team focussed on youth development and assisting MTB riders to enter races without relying on Cycling New Zealand for entries.
+This is a parent-organised team focused on youth development and assisting MTB riders to enter races without relying on Cycling New Zealand for entries.

 I also got help from NZ Distributors like Worrels, Marleen's and Wide Open, who helped out with providing sponsored gear.
 And from Mark, from the Bike Fix, in Queenstown has been my mechanic from the beginning.